Serendipitous Psychotherapy

 She’s an action oriented therapist who believes the therapeutic process is a partnership and works with clients to define and ultimately achieve their goals.
 She uses positive psychology and coaching to help people be the best version of themselves.

-Award Winning Amazon Best Selling Author of
+Amazon Best-Selling Author of

 MY self, An Autobiography of Survival